taanguyen/blog/_posts/2020-07-18-stacks-can-do-math.markdown

 Now that we've settled on using a stack, let's see how we can use this stack to do math.

-## When we have to parse a string for expression evaluation, it's time to use a stack
+## When we parse a string for expression evaluation, use a stack

 We read our string from left to right, character by character.